nghttp2/nghttp2/doc/nghttpx.1.rst

   The default configuration file path nghttpx searches at startup.
   The configuration file path can be changed using :option:`--conf` option.

+  Those lines which are staring ``#`` are treated as comment.

+  The option name in the configuration file is the long command-line option name with leading ``--`` stripped (e.g., ``frontend``).
+Put ``=`` between option name and value.
+Don't put extra leading or trailing spaces.

+  The options which do not take argument in the command-line *take* argument in the configuration file.
+Specify ``yes`` as an argument (e.g., ``http2-proxy=yes``).
+If other string is given, it is ignored.

+  To specify private key and certificate file which are given as positional arguments in commnad-line, use ``private-key-file`` and ``certificate-file``.

+  :option:`--conf` option cannot be used in the configuration file and will be ignored if specified.

 SIGNALS
 -------